A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Comparison to Experimental Results on 7x8 grids

-In a recent paper from Quantinuum\cite{haghshenas2025digital}, the TFIM was simulated on a 56-qubit trapped-ion quantum processor, the Quantinuum H2.
+In a recent paper~\cite{Haghshenas2025Digital}, the TFIM was simulated on a 56-qubit trapped-ion quantum processor, the Quantinuum H2.
 This gate-based machine is universal, allowing for the flexible implementation of quantum simulations.
 The native two-qubit gate implemented on the hardware is the $U_{ZZ}(\phi) = \exp({-i\phi Z \otimes Z /2})$ gate, which is used directly to construct the Trotter steps for the simulation without further decomposition.

-Using a combination of different error correction protocols, Quantinuum simulated the quantum dynamics of the $7\times8$ TFIM up to $s = 20$ Trotter steps (see \crtCrefname{figure}~3b in \cite{haghshenas2025digital}).
-To benchmark their quantum simulations, Quantinuum employed a comprehensive suite of state-of-the-art classical numerical methods.
-However, the aforementioned classical methods fail after just a few Trotter steps~\cite{haghshenas2025digital}.\\
+Using a combination of different error mitigation protocols, the authors of Ref.~\cite{Haghshenas2025Digital} simulated the quantum dynamics of the $7\times8$ TFIM up to $s = 20$ Trotter steps (see \crtCrefname{figure}~3b in~\cite{Haghshenas2025Digital}).
+To benchmark their quantum simulations, the authors employed a comprehensive suite of state-of-the-art classical numerical methods, including projected entangled pair state (PEPS) simulations with various compression schemes such as belief propagation.
+However, these classical methods fail after just a few Trotter steps~\cite{Haghshenas2025Digital}.

 \FigThermal